 If you are reading this now, chances are you are planning to start preparing for the GMAT.
 It is an important and consequential decision, whether you are a fresh graduate or a corporate employee with several years of experience.
-The GMAT Preparation process takes a lot of time and effort.
+Preparing for the GMAT takes a lot of time and effort.
 Deciding to spend your time, effort, and money on securing admission into a B-school is a significant commitment, so before you sign up for the GMAT, you should consider the exam syllabus and how you will go about preparing for it.
 One of the most essential factors to consider when starting to prepare for the GMAT are the best GMAT practice books you can get your hands.
 Read this article to learn more about the best book for GMAT preparation.

 The GMAT syllabus is divided into a total of 4 sections, namely, Analytical Writing Assessment, Integrated Reasoning, Quantitative Reasoning, and Verbal Reasoning.
 Let us shed some light on the sections of the GMAT syllabus: